loktar00/react-text-overflow/README.md

 ### Basic Usage

 This is the most basic usecase, which honestly you should just use vanilla CSS for this piece.
+It will overflow text from the end.

 ```jsx
 import React from 'react';